Content Principles

 The quiet rules we try to follow when writing quizzes, results, and essays for Selvora.

-Entertainment first, honestly labelled
+Entertainment first, honestly labeled

 Describe tendencies, not identities

-Our copy is written to describe what a type or pattern tends to do, not to decree who a person is.
-The difference is the gap between a sketch and a cage.
+Our copy describes how a type or pattern tends to behave โ€” not who someone is.
+That's the difference between a sketch and a cage.
 We try to stay on the sketch side in every result.

 Keep the reader in charge of their own life

-Good self-reflection content adds a hypothesis to consider; bad self-reflection content takes over the readerโ€™s decision-making.
-We steer toward the first by avoiding imperative sentences about what the reader should do, avoiding guarantees about the future, and ending essays with prompts instead of verdicts.
+Good self-reflection content offers a hypothesis to consider.
+Bad self-reflection content tries to take over the reader's decision-making.
+We aim for the first by avoiding imperatives about what you "should" do, avoiding promises about the future, and ending pieces with a question rather than a verdict.

 Kind language about groups

-Personality content can slip into stereotype easily.
+Personality content slips into stereotype easily.
 We revise copy that casually mocks a personality type, a zodiac sign, or an attachment style.
-We describe healthy and unhealthy versions of a pattern, not the type itself as pathological.
+We describe healthy and unhealthy versions of a pattern โ€” not the type itself as pathological.

 Bilingual with care

-Selvora is written in English and Korean.
-Translations are produced in-house, not machine-translated without review.
-Result descriptions and guide essays are tuned to feel natural in each language, not as if one language is the echo of the other.
+Selvora ships in English and Korean.
+Translations are done in-house, not machine-translated without review.
+Result descriptions and guide essays get tuned to feel natural in each language โ€” not like one is the echo of the other.

-Ads never inside the test
+Ads stay outside the test itself

-We show Google AdSense ads on some pages, but ad slots are placed between segments of content, not inside a quiz question, a tarot reveal, or a result headline.
-The goal is that ads never interrupt or bias a moment of reflection.
+We do show Google AdSense ads on some pages, but ad slots are placed between blocks of content โ€” not inside a quiz question, a tarot reveal, or a result headline.
+The goal is that an ad never interrupts or skews a moment of reflection.

-Acknowledge the limits of our tools
+Be honest about the limits of our tools

-Our frameworks (MBTI, Enneagram, attachment theory, zodiac traditions) are useful languages, but they are not clinical instruments.
-Where that distinction matters, we say so in the text โ€” often in the same paragraph as the insight โ€” so a reader never leaves a page carrying more confidence than the framework actually justifies.
+The frameworks we use โ€” MBTI, Enneagram, attachment theory, zodiac traditions โ€” are useful languages, but they aren't clinical instruments.
+Wherever that distinction matters, we say so right in the text (often in the same paragraph as the insight), so you don't walk away with more confidence than the framework actually earns.

 For the editorial process that operationalizes these principles, see Editorial Policy.
 For how quiz results are calculated, see How Results Work.